Contact Us : 800.874.5346 International: +1 352.375.0772

 There’s only one thing left to do once your appointment is set: Make sure you’re prepared in time!
 No one wants to pay a rescheduling fee, and it can easily be avoided if you build the perfect study plan.

-Create a study plan to pass the Enrolled Agent exam
+Create a study plan and pass the Enrolled Agent exam

 Taking the Enrolled Agent exam is the most difficult part of becoming an Enrolled Agent.
 It’s also the step that will take the most time and effort, so you want to make sure you pass each exam part on your first try!
 Enrolled Agent candidates have two* years to pass all three parts of the Enrolled Agent exam.
 This may seem like a long time, but without a practical plan, that time can go by very quickly.
 The EA exam testing window closes in March and April, which can complicate study plans that aren’t scheduled in advance.